 Terpene-Rich Hemp Oils for Dogs and Cats

-As with any new supplement, moderation is key.
-CBD and terpene rich full spectrum hemp oils hold a lot of therapeutic value, but each animal will respond differently.
-It’s important to take things slowly, introduce new supplements in low dosages, and always be observant to how your pet responds to a new terpene rich hemp oil.
-Finally, it’s important to always inform your veterinarian when introducing a new supplement to your pet’s regimen, especially if your pet is currently on any medications.
+As with any new product, moderation is key.
+CBD and terpene rich full spectrum hemp oils may hold a lot of therapeutic value, but each animal will respond differently.
+It’s important to take things slowly, introduce new products in low dosages, and always be observant to how your pet responds to a new terpene rich hemp oil.
+Finally, it’s important to always inform your veterinarian when introducing a new products to your pet’s regimen, especially if your pet is currently on any medications.